Nonlocal hydrodynamic phonon transport in two-dimensional materials: Second sound and Poiseuille flow

 The negative sign means heat flows opposite to the temperature gradient.
-The heat current scales as $w^3$ is a signature of the Poiseuille flow.
-For diffusive phonon transport, the heat current scales linearly with the ribbon width $I\propto w$.
-Thus, the cubic dependence of $I$ on $w$ can in principle be used as a signature of the Poiseuille flow.
+The heat current scaling as $w^3$ is a signature of the Poiseuille flow.
+For diffusive phonon transport, the heat current scales linearly with the ribbon width $I\propto w$, while for ballistic transport, the heat current can not go higher than linear scaling with the width.
+Thus, the cubic (super-linear) dependence of $I$ on $w$ can in principle be used as a signature of the Poiseuille flow.
 The Poiseuille flow in graphene ribbons has been studied numerically by solving the Boltzmann equation directly in Refs.~\onlinecite{lee_hydrodynamic_2015,cepellotti_phonon_2015}.
 Similar behavior is also predicted for electronic transport in graphene nano-ribbons\cite{levitov_electron_2016}.
-Length-dependent thermal conductivity in suspended single layer graphene has been reported experimentally\cite{Xu2014}.
+Length and width dependent thermal conductivity in suspended single layer graphene has been reported experimentally\cite{bae_ballistic_2013,Xu2014}.
 Thus, experimental confirmation of Poiseuille flow in graphene is already within reach.